 Here are the things I used to track my power usage.
 You can substitute different items, and I’ve made some suggestions below:

 - Aeotec Home Energy Meter 1E.
-This is an older Z-wave home energy meter that they don’t make anymore.
+This is an older Z-Wave home energy meter that they don’t make anymore.
 You will definitely find it cheaper than on Amazon.
-There are a few other options for newer devices like:
+There are a few other options for newer devices, like:

 - The Shelly EM.